Lessons > The Demographic Transition > Step 1

 BIRTH RATE - DEATH RATE + IMMIGRATION = GROWTH RATE

-To get a sense of this continuum, start by running the simulator to 2050 for all seven countries (click on Run button).
+To get a sense of the demographic transition continuum, start by running the simulator to 2050 for all nine countries (click on Run button).
 Record their population growth rates at the end of the simulated period in the Data Table and number the countries by growth rate from highest (earliest in the demographic transition) to lowest (farthest along the transition).
 Then answer the following questions.